 - Equitably contribute to team efforts from start to end on a collaborative project, and participate in learning activities and coaching activities in the team.

 - Apply common workplace practices, tools and software in a semester-long team project, including project planning tools, team management tools, tools to generate solution alternatives, decision analysis methods, risk analysis methods, and value proposition analysis/baseline comparison.

 - Present technical ideas and solutions graphically, orally, written, and through prototype demonstrations.

-Intro to Design Additional Outcomes:
+Design 151 Additional Outcomes:

 7. Visually depict ideas to teammates, supervisors, and stakeholders through the use of field sketching for the purposes of communication as well as idea development and development through iteration.

 8. Model and communicate formalized design ideas through the use of standardized engineering graphics conventions as applied to engineering sketching and computer-aided design/solid modeling software

 Design 251 Additional Outcomes: